 This is the type of stuff that is outdated and/or you know that you have to get rid of but you just never got around to doing it.

 I know it’s not the most exciting thing and it might not give the same satisfaction as trashing physical clutter.
 But your device – and your sanity – will be happier if you get rid of the unnecessary data taking up space for nothing.

 The first time you tackle disposable clutter, it’s probably a lot.
 Like, really, a lot.
-Because you have been too lazy or procrastinated too much on this task, that it has built up into a big problem.
+Because you have procrastinated too much on this task, it has built up into a big problem.

 But after that, if you keep it up regularly, it will only take you a few moments.

 Sentimental clutter are the items that have an emotional attachment.
 Now, I’m not going to suggest to delete these items.